katatreimann/HobbyPage/README.md

 Based on these requirements, I built my website.
 I put all my content on one page.
 See sample homepage in pictures below.

-In the following, I will give you a brief overview of how I built my **HTML** file, which is the main one for this website:
+In the following, I will give you a brief overview of how I built my **HTML** file, where I stored all the content for this website:

 - In the first section of the page, called "Home", I have a **header`(<header>)`**, menu, title, and a photo of artist art.
 To navigate the page, I used **sticky header(`position: sticky;`)** where I added a menu using the **list element`(<li>)`**.
 To get the menu button to work, I used the **HTML anchors**, also known as **`(<a>)`** element and **HTML links**.
 I used a **fragment identifier** also known as **id attribute(`id=""`)**.
 I link to them by putting the **ID(`id="home"`)** in the **href(`<a href="#home"></a>`)** attribute of another link.
 They make it easy to navigate around the **intra-page**.